 If an unattended death has taken place on your property, you may feel overwhelmed, unprepared or unsure what to do next.
 An unattended death can be especially shocking when it involves a suicide or the violent death of a loved one.
 While the initial discovery may be difficult, you must remember that scenes like this are hazardous to your safety.
 It is important that you react with extreme caution and call the right professionals to respond to the scene.

 Review the following to learn more about the recommended steps to take following an unattended death to help you navigate this difficult and often traumatic experience.

 Contact the Police

 When a death has taken place, the police need to be informed.
 If a suicide or homicide has occurred, local authorities will treat the place of death as a crime scene.
-If you have discovered an unattended death and are fairly certain it has resulted from natural causes, you should still contact local authorities to help determine cause of death.
+If you have discovered an unattended death and are fairly certain it has resulted from natural causes, you should still contact a pro cleanup co.

 Make Transportation Arrangements

 It is often unclear as to who is responsible for removing the body.
 Is the family or property owner responsible?
 This will basically depend on the way in which the person died.
 If the death was due to natural causes, a funeral home of the family’s choice will enter the home and remove the body.
 If a funeral home has not yet been selected, a body is discovered outside a person’s home, or it is suspected that a body inside a home died due to suspicious causes, a coroner is responsible for the body.
 The coroner’s responsibility is to identify the body, determine the cause of death, remove the body and notify any relatives.